sqlfluff/sqlfluff/DOCS.md

   trailing whitespace).
 Multiple rules can be specified with commas e.g.
   `--rules L001,L002` will specify only looking for violations of rule `L001` and rule `L002`.
-- `[--exclude-rules RULES]`: Exclude only specific rules.
-For example specifying `--exclude-rules L001` will only remove rule `L001` (Unnessesary trailing whitespace).
+- `[--exclude-rules RULES]`: Exclude specific rules.
+For example specifying `--exclude-rules L001` will remove rule `L001` (Unnessesary trailing whitespace) from the set of considered rules.
+This could either be the whitelist, or the general set if there is no specific whitelist.
   Multiple rules can be specified with commas e.g.
-  `--exclude-rules L001,L002` will exclude only violations of rule `L001` and rule `L002`.
+  `--exclude-rules L001,L002` will exclude violations of rule `L001` and rule `L002`.

 ## `sqlfluff version`